infojunkie/qobuz-dlp.py/README.md

 Enter your search: [Ctrl + c to quit]
 - fka twigs magdalene
 ```
-`qobuz-dl` will bring up a nice list of releases.
+`qobuz-dlp` will bring up a nice list of releases.
 Now choose whatever releases you want to download (everything else is interactive).

-Run `qobuz-dl fun --help` for more info.
+Run `qobuz-dlp fun --help` for more info.

 ### Lucky mode
 Download the first album result
 ```
-qobuz-dl lucky playboi carti die lit
+qobuz-dlp lucky playboi carti die lit
 ```
 Download the first 5 artist results
 ```
-qobuz-dl lucky joy division -n 5 --type artist
+qobuz-dlp lucky joy division -n 5 --type artist
 ```
 Download the first 3 track results in 320 quality
 ```
-qobuz-dl lucky eric dolphy remastered --type track -n 3 -q 5
+qobuz-dlp lucky eric dolphy remastered --type track -n 3 -q 5
 ```
 Download the first track result without cover art
 ```
-qobuz-dl lucky jay z story of oj --type track --no-cover
+qobuz-dlp lucky jay z story of oj --type track --no-cover
 ```

-Run `qobuz-dl lucky --help` for more info.
+Run `qobuz-dlp lucky --help` for more info.

 ### Other
 Reset your config file
 ```
-qobuz-dl -r
+qobuz-dlp -r
 ```

-By default, `qobuz-dl` will skip already downloaded items by ID with the message `This release ID ({item_id}) was already downloaded`.
+By default, `qobuz-dlp` will skip already downloaded items by ID with the message `This release ID ({item_id}) was already downloaded`.
 To avoid this check, add the flag `--no-db` at the end of a command.
-In extreme cases (e.g. lost collection), you can run `qobuz-dl -p` to completely reset the database.
+In extreme cases (e.g. lost collection), you can run `qobuz-dlp -p` to completely reset the database.

 ## Usage
 ```
-usage: qobuz-dl [-h] [-r] {fun,dl,lucky} ...
+usage: qobuz-dlp [-h] [-r] {fun,dl,lucky} ...

 The ultimate Qobuz music downloader.
 See usage examples on https://github.com/vitiko98/qobuz-dl